BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 </details>

-### 5.5. db-RDA analysis to indentify environmental parameters as explanatory factors of the beta-diversity
+### 5.5. db-RDA analysis to identify environmental parameters as explanatory factors of the beta-diversity

 Let's perform a db-RDA with the vegan package.
-For this we will need the distance matrix of the compositional dataset and the metadata which include the environmental parameters
+For this, we will need the distance matrix of the compositional dataset and the metadata which include the environmental parameters

 Good news, we already have these two data frames!
-Can you find them back from above ?
+Can you find them back from above?

 <details>
   <summary>See the answer</summary>